-Ask all your practitioners what their experience has been with their method.
-What have they witnessed themselves with the outcomes?
+Ask all your practitioners what their personal experience has been with their proposed method.
+What have they witnessed with the outcomes?

 - Speak Up for Yourself

 You have choices.
-You have the freedom to choose.
+There are alternatives.
+You have the freedom to choose your own path.

-The way that many doctors (not all, but many) operate, they try and make you feel ignorant, doubtful or neglectful if you do not take their advice.
-They can make you think that you do not have options or that you are crazy for trying alternative methods.
+The way that many doctors (not all, but many) operate, is they try and make you feel ignorant, doubtful, or neglectful if you do not take their advice.
+They can make you think that you do not have other options or that you are crazy for thinking otherwise.

 You are going to be with your body, your most loyal companion, for a long time to come, hopefully.
 So think about how a decision will affect you in your later years.
 Because that’s when you will have to deal with it the most.
 Trust me, I work on these issues with my older clients every day.

-Do it with confidence.
 Being your body’s advocate will require that you research a wide range of materials and find experts you trust.
-Because of the times we live in, you have to be an educated consumers if we want half a chance at not dying from the side effects of medications or other medical complications.
-The body has incredible wisdom and capacity to heal itself when given the right medicine.
+Because of the times we live in, you have to be an educated consumer if you want half a chance at not dying from the side effects of medications or other medical complications.
+The body has incredible wisdom and the capacity to heal itself when given the right medicine.

 Here’s to living an embodied life!